9 things to do in Harlem

 It’s historically been home to a large percentage of New York’s African-American community, whose heritage and culture are still abundantly celebrated here.
-Harlem is home to some of the best music spots in town, plenty of restaurants to feed the soul and a spattering of historical spots that are definitely worth checking out.
+It's also home to some of the best music spots in town, plenty of restaurants to feed the soul and a smattering of historical spots that are definitely worth checking out.

 Wondering where to hit first?
 Take a look at our top picks for things to do in Harlem.